Offensive-Panda/Reverse_Shell_Over_TCp/README.md

 # Reverse_Shell_Over_TCp
-create a reverse connection client from scratch in the C# programming language and execute arbitrary commands to perform C&amp;C on the target system.
+I have created a reverse connection client from scratch in the C# programming language and execute arbitrary commands to perform C&amp;C on the target system.
 To connect to the host with port, you need to pass the IP address in the first parameter and integer port number as the second argument.

 I used netcat for listening which i started on Kali Linux.
 After executing client application you will get the reverse shell over tcp using sockets.
 This is fully undetected by AV's.